Generative AI at GWU: Awareness, Literacy, and Integration

 ### Ideas left on the table (end of 2024)

-Unfortunately, multiple ideas were drafted but left in backlog, including the following:
+Unfortunately, multiple ideas were drafted but remained in backlog, including the following:

 1. Development of a custom GPT for guiding instructional/learning design, media design, and/or teaching practice.